Federated Domain Generalization: A Survey: Methodologies: A Survey

-Model-agnostic meta-learning (MAML) \cite{finn2017model} is a meta-learning approach that aims to learn an initial model that can quickly adapt to new tasks with limited labeled data.
-In FDG, MAML can be applied to address the challenge of generalizing across different federated domains with varying data distributions.
-The goal of MAML is to address domain shift by learning a meta-level optimization process that can quickly adapt a model to new tasks with limited data.
-Instead of training a model from scratch for each new task, MAML algorithms aim to learn a good initialization or set of initial parameters that can be fine-tuned or adapted to new tasks with minimal data.
+\textit{Model-agnostic meta-learning} (MAML) \cite{finn2017model} is a meta-learning approach that aims to learn an initial model that can quickly adapt to new tasks with limited labeled data. \hlyellow{In FDG, MAML is utilized to overcome the obstacle of generalization across diverse federated domains with varying data distributions.
+MAML targets domain shifts by fostering a meta-level optimization process that facilitates rapid adaptation of models to new tasks using limited data.} Instead of training a model from scratch for each new task, MAML algorithms aim to learn a good initialization or set of initial parameters that can be fine-tuned or adapted to new tasks with minimal data.
 The specific form of the objective function may vary depending on the MAML algorithm used, but in general, it involves a two-level optimization process: inner-loop optimization and meta-optimization.
 In the inner-loop optimization, for each task or episode, the model is trained on a support set of labeled examples specific to that task.
 The goal is to update the model parameters to minimize task-specific loss or error on the support set.
 This is typically done through gradient descent or other optimization techniques.
 In the meta-optimization, the meta-parameters of the model are updated based on the performance of the model on the query sets of multiple tasks.
 The objective is to find meta-parameters that can generalize well across tasks and enable fast adaptation.
 The meta-parameters are updated using the gradients computed from the meta-objective, which is often defined as the average loss or error across the query sets of multiple tasks.

 \paragraph{Inner-loop optimization:} The base learner is fine-tuned using support samples $D_{S_\mathfrak{i}}$ from the learnable initialization $\Phi$ for a fixed number of weight updates via gradient descent.
 The task adaptation objective is to minimize the loss function $L(D_{S_\mathfrak{i}}, \Phi_{\mathfrak{i}, \mathfrak{j}})$ using gradient descent.
 At the $\mathfrak{j}$-th step of inner-loop optimization, the base learner parameters are updated as: